 You are loved no matter what (even when you don’t sleep.)

 Even when Harvey doesn’t fall asleep, it doesn’t change my love for him.
 As I continue to guide him, we can connect and forgive one another for not understanding what the other person is trying to do.

 You are called and capable (of sleeping when you need sleep.)

 The Lord has programmed Harvey to know how to sleep someday.
 He is capable of learning.
 This will happen.
 In the right timing, it will happen.

 I can’t control what Harvey is feeling or how quickly he falls asleep.
-Only Harvey can figure this out.
+Only Harvey can figure that out.

-As I pray these new mother prayers, God is lovingly guiding me to see that I am also safe with Him.
+As I pray these new mother prayers, God is also lovingly guiding me to see that I am always safe with Him.
 He loves me if Harvey sleeps for ten minutes, or ten hours (no, that has never happened).
 He has made me called and capable as Harvey’s mom.
 He trusts me to be as responsible I can, and does not expect perfection.
-With these truths, I can leave behind my feelings of paranoia and shame, moving forward as a peaceful and confident parent.
+With these truths, I can leave behind my feelings of paranoia and shame.
+I can move forward as a peaceful and confident parent.
 Even while parenting an infant, I’m establishing the beliefs and habits that will equip me for a connected relationship with my growing son.